openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 with 2 dimensions: batch and size of the image which can be expressed as `N?` layout:

 ```
-mo --input_model yolov3-tiny.onnx --source_layout input_1(nchw),image_shape(n?)
 mo --input_model yolov3-tiny.onnx --layout input_1(nchw),image_shape(n?)
 ```

-## How to Change Layout of a Model
+## How to Change Layout of a Model Inputs and Outputs

-Changing model layout may be necessary if it differs from the one presented by input data.
+Changing the model layout may be necessary if it differs from the one presented by input data.
-Similarly to specifying layout, to change it you can use one of two commands: either `--layout` or `--target_layout`.
+To change the layout, you can use either `--layout` or `--source_layout` with `--target_layout`.

 For example, for the same `nasnet_large` that were mentioned previously we may want to provide data in `NCHW` layout: